 |Rowing World Championships|

-Coleraine rowers Alan Campbell and Richard Chambers have won their respective heats at the World Championships in Aiguebelette, France.
+Coleraine rowers Alan Campbell, Richard Chambers and Peter Chambers have progressed to their respective semi-finals at the World Championships.

 The regatta doubles up as the main route of Olympic qualification for Rio 2016 and that will initially be the main focus for all the competitors.